Is my dog ever put into a cage?

 Not unless you request it as part of your dog’s routine.
 Your dog will enjoy all 12,000 square feet of luxury here at The Wags Club.
 During the day, your dog will enjoy our outdoor area, with plenty of grass and pools for wading.
 At night, your dog will rest in complete comfort in one of our spacious guest quarters.
 The only other time we may have to quarantine a dog is if he/she is reported having a contagious illness, which may spread to the other pups if not properly contained.

 What vaccinations do you require for my dog to stay here?

-All dogs visiting The Wags Club are required to have their current Rabies (1-year or 3-year), DHPP (1-year or 3-year), and Bordatella (6 month) vaccinations.
+Must be FULLY vaccinated for Rabies, Distemper/Parvo, Leptospirosis, Canine Influenza, and also Bordatella every 6 months.
 Bring your vaccination paperwork at the time of your dog’s evaluation, or you can fax the paperwork ahead of time at (310) 943-3133.
 Expired paperwork will not be accepted and may cause rescheduling of evaluation.

 Can I check in on my dog?

 Yes.
 Feel free to call during our regular business hours.
 We also take daily photos of all dogs that stay at The Wags Club.
 Visit our Members’ Gallery on our website to view our latest photos and see your dog having a ball.

 How late/early can I pick up my dog?

 Check out for a boarded dog is at 11am.
 If necessary, you can arrange for a late check-out at a nominal fee.
 Please note that overnight staff is instructed not to release any dogs after 10:30pm on weekdays and after 7pm on weekends.
 Additionally, we recommend an exit bath for any dog staying 4 days or longer.
 Dogs picked up past check-out without previous arrangements are subject to additional fees of $15 per half day and $30 per full day.
 Payment for your dog’s stay is due upon check-out.
 We do not extend credit.